I believe email is the best way for someone to start a business online.

-Just think about how much you see prior to the release of a movie.
-You see a trailer a few months before the release.
-Then you see interviews and appearances by the stars of the movie.
-Then in the weeks before the release you see advertisements everywhere.
-There is so much hype that you end up being there on opening night, popcorn in-hand.
+Just think about how much we see prior to the release of a movie.
+We see a trailer a few months before the release.
+Then we see interviews and appearances by the stars of the movie.
+Then in the weeks before the release we see advertisements everywhere.
+There is so much hype that we end up being there on opening night, popcorn in-hand.

 Don’t underestimate the power of a product launch.

-At this point you might be wondering where these great products are.
-Ideally you want to promote more than one product a month to take full advantage of your email list.
+At this point we might be wondering where these great products are.
+Ideally we want to promote more than one product a month to take full advantage of our email list.
 The very best place to find these products is via affiliate networks.
 Some affiliate networks include:

-These networks have thousands of products that are being promoted in virtually any niche you can think of.
-Plus, you can see how these products rank and you can see their current conversions.
+These networks have thousands of products that are being promoted in virtually any niche imaginable.
+Plus, we can see how these products rank as well as their current conversions.

-This is a great way to find products to endorse when you start out.
-Once you have established your email list and your credibility in the industry, you can contact the sellers directly to ask them what they recommend you promote.
+This is a great way to find products to endorse when we start out.
+Once we have established our email list and our credibility in the industry, we can contact the sellers directly to ask them what they recommend we promote.

 The Email Lifeline

 When I started email marketing over a decade ago, it was a commonly held belief that email lists dried up after a few months.
 The key was to promote as many products as possible to a list before it died.
 There were some months in which I promoted as many as 10 products.

 But about a year ago, I spoke with a good friend who is also a brilliant marketer.
 His advice to me didn’t fit with the accepted norm.
 He told me that I needed to stop promoting that many products.
 I argued with him.
 I challenged him.